-Killenure Dexter Gourmet is engaged with reviving the role nature plays within Irish society and ‘edible culture’.
+Killenure Castle Dexter Beef is engaged with reviving the role nature plays within Irish society and ‘edible culture’.
 We represent a unique combination of a native Irish breed, a strong historical narrative of both breed and place, and traditional, artisanal methods at every stage of the Dexter beef process.
 Since 2007, as the custodians of Killenure Castle, we have built a sustainable, community-orientated business, to ensure the future survival of both the Castle, and the Dexter, for future generations.

 Everything we do is based on the rich historical narrative of the Dexter and Killenure Castle, and we draw on nature; history; culture; and art for inspiration.
 We are honoured to play a part in the survival of this uniquely Irish ‘warrior’ breed of cattle.